-Kaiserschmarrn is a traditional Austrian dish made with eggs, flour, vanilla, sugar, and salt.
-These light and airy pancakes are much loved in winter and are eaten with apple sauce and plums.
+Kaiserschmarrn is a traditional Austrian dessert made with eggs, flour, vanilla, sugar, and salt.
+These light and fluffy pancakes are much loved in winter and are eaten with apple sauce and plums.

 - A pinch of salt